ip-repo/guides/typing-with-sound/how-to-type-with-sound.md

 # Using python and Sonic-Pi to play notes while typing  😊🎵🎹

-So Sonic Pi is a cool program that allow a user to create music with code and even allow to live code.
+So Sonic Pi is a cool program that allow a user to create music with code and even allow to live code.<br>
-In this short guide we will see how to send data which will be notes from a python script to sonic pi and play them.
+In this short guide we will see how to send data which will be notes from a python script to sonic pi and play them.<br>
 The idea is to use `pynput` to listen to the keyboard and each time a on_press event occur then we will send a random note to play on sonic py.
 This kind of code will create a musical effect that we can use for example  when writing a how-to guide in a cool vibe.